Mandaeism: Nasoraeans

-The Haran Gawaita uses the name Nasoraeans for the Mandaeans arriving from Jerusalem meaning guardians or possessors of secret rites and knowledge.
+Throughout Mandaean scriptures, the name most frequently used is Nasoraeans, meaning guardians or possessors of secret rites and knowledge.
+This is exemplified in the Haran Gawaita which uses the name Nasoraeans for the Mandaeans arriving from Jerusalem.
 Scholars such as Kurt Rudolph, Rudolf Macúch, Mark Lidzbarski and Ethel S. Drower and James F. McGrath connect the Mandaeans with the Nasaraeans described by Epiphanius, a group within the Essenes according to Joseph Lightfoot.
 Epiphanius says (29:6) that they existed before Christ.
 That is questioned by some, but others accept the pre-Christian origin of the Nasaraeans.

 The Nasaraeans – they were Jews by nationality – originally from Gileaditis, Bashanitis and the Transjordan ...
 They acknowledged Moses and believed that he had received laws – not this law, however, but some other.
 And so, they were Jews who kept all the Jewish observances, but they would not offer sacrifice or eat meat.
 They considered it unlawful to eat meat or make sacrifices with it.
 They claim that these Books are fictions, and that none of these customs were instituted by the fathers.
 This was the difference between the Nasaraeans and the others.